jdoiro3/dagit/README.md

-# GitQL
+# gogit

-Git is a graph.
-Why not query Git's database using GraphQL.
+Parses Git object's directory and generates a SQLite database.